 Butter Chicken is a curry made with tender, juicy chicken that marinates in yogurt and lots of aromatic spices.
 It is then cooked along with aromatics and extra spices along with a tomato-based curry sauce.

-The curry sauce is later strained, making it smooth and velvety, then finished off with a bit of heavy cream to bring you a wonderful creamy chicken curry dish.
+The curry sauce is often strained (though you can skip this step), making it smooth and velvety, then finished off with a bit of heavy cream to bring you a wonderful creamy chicken curry dish.

 I don't think you can get any better than a good butter chicken.
-Indian food at its most wonderful.
+It is Indian food at its most wonderful.

 Butter chicken is the common name, but it is called "Murgh Makhani" in India.
 It is rather similar to another well known Indian dish, Chicken Tikka Masala.

-Let's talk about how we we make butter chicken, shall we?
+Let's talk about how to make butter chicken, shall we?

 How to Make Butter Chicken - (aka Murgh Makhani) - the Recipe Method